rhysr01/jobping.ai-V8/MATCHING-IMPROVEMENTS-GUIDE.md

 ```

 This gives you:
-- âœ… Languages inferred for all users (0% â†’ 100%)
+-  Languages inferred for all users (0% † 100%)
-- âœ… Industries tagged on ~80% of jobs
+-  Industries tagged on ~80% of jobs
-- âœ… Visa sponsorship detected where mentioned
+-  Visa sponsorship detected where mentioned
-- âœ… New fields ready for future data
+-  New fields ready for future data

 ### Step 2: Update Tally form (30 mins)
 Add these questions: